mshade/djangostocks/README.md

 ## Data
 Data for the application is found in [./quotes/static/quotes_data.json](./quotes/static/quotes_data.json).
 It's called via HTTP to mimic the spirit of an external API request.
+The URL can be defined via settings in .env.

 ## Running Locally with manage.py runserver
 Requirements: